Enquire about Robot

 Actuators

-Atlas uses fully electric direct-drive actuators providing industry-leading torque density (220 Nm/kg) and fast response times.
-This enables precise, smooth joint movements across 28 degrees of freedom for human-like agility.
+Uses fully electric direct-drive actuators providing industry-leading torque density (220 Nm/kg) and fast response times.

 Compiute